Managing serious defaulters (MSD) for specific customer groups: LB (Large Business)

-Large Business (LB) and Large and Complex (L&C) joined the Managing Serious Defaulters (MSD) process on 1 April 2012.
+Large Business (LB) joined the Managing Serious Defaulters (MSD) process on 1 April 2012.

-This guidance now applies to all LB and L&C customers subject to the specific guidance below.
+This guidance now applies to all LB customers subject to the specific guidance below.

 The guidance should be followed whenever a deliberate penalty is charged on a customer in the Large Business sector after 1 April 2012.

-Monitoring behaviours and compliance is already part of the managed customer relationship strategy for this sector and so responsibility for applying the MSD process to Large Business cases will continue to rest with the Customer Relationship Manager (CRM) or the Lead Tax Specialist in Customer Co-ordinator (CC) cases, and not with the Serious Defaulters Management Unit (SDMU).
+Monitoring behaviours and compliance is already part of the managed customer relationship strategy for this sector and so responsibility for applying the MSD process to Large Business cases will continue to rest with the Customer Compliance Manager (CCM) or the Lead Tax Specialist in Customer Co-ordinator (CC) cases, and not with the Serious Defaulters Management Unit (SDMU).

-Whenever a deliberate penalty has been charged, the CRM or Lead Tax Specialist must consider whether the business should be brought within MSD.
+Whenever a deliberate penalty has been charged, the CCM or Lead Tax Specialist must consider whether the business should be brought within MSD.

 This will be appropriate in all cases where there is a serious ongoing risk of deliberate default.

-Where a business is to be included in MSD, the CRM or Lead Tax Specialist should:
+Where a business is to be included in MSD, the CCM or Lead Tax Specialist should:

 - notify the business formally of its inclusion in MSD and issue factsheet CC/FS14